 - Parkinson’s disease

-- other autoimmune disorders, such as Crohn’s disease or celiac disease
+- other autoimmune disorders like Crohn’s disease or celiac disease

 Researchers aren’t sure what causes psoriasis.
-However, the following may put you at increased risk:
+But the following may put you at increased risk:

 - skin injuries

 - infections, usually more severe types